 We can see throughout the Bible God sending messengers, kings, judges, prophets to tell humankind to come back, turn away from their sin (rubbish in their lives that separated them from God).

-Eventually because God loved his creation, that’s you and me, so much he sent his son to die for us, so that we can have life, eternal life; we have can a relationship with God, we can find out what Gods plan is for us.
+God loves his creation so much he sent his son to die for us, so that we can have life, eternal life; we can have a relationship with God, we can find out what Gods plan is for us.
 A plan of hope, a plan that He wants the very best for us, even if we screw up.
 Does that not warrant our attention?

-Accepting Jesus into our lives isn’t about being religious, it’s about being relational with a God who loves us sooooooo much that he wants to invest in our lives.
+Accepting Jesus into our lives isn’t about being religious, it’s about being relational with a God who loves us so much that he wants to invest in our lives.

 Interestingly, have you ever pondered what about the tree of life?
 This tree of life can also be found at the end of the Bible in the book of Revelation chapter 22 v7.